Edinburgh, Scotland, UK travel guide

 Avoid August if you dislike crowds: The Fringe Festival takes over the city, making accommodation expensive and attractions packed.
 Unless you're specifically coming for the festival, it's best to steer clear.

-Getting Around Edinburgh, Scotland
+Getting Around Edinburgh, Scotland, UK

 Walk Everywhere: Edinburgh is incredibly walkable, especially its historic Old Town and New Town.
 Many attractions are within easy strolling distance of each other.